ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-programming-preliminaries.md

 There is one important difference between arrays and Python lists: any given array has a fixed size.
 However, Python lists can change in size -- for example, the `append` method adds a new element to the list, increasing its size.
 In this book, we will work with arrays that have a _fixed_ size.
-Python lists are so-called [dynamic arrays]{.term} -- we will discuss how they work in section @sec:dynamic-arrays.
+Python lists are so-called [dynamic arrays]{.term} -- we will discuss how they work in @sec:dynamic-arrays.
 :::

 Before using an array, you must declare it and specify its size.